lyijin/cpgberus/08_process_ont_data/README.md

 The coverage calling from FASTQ is relatively straightforward: use FASTQs and map them against reference sequences.
 Exact commands are in the `15_ont_minimap2_coverage/` folder.

-This folder provides "guidance" for those who dare brave the ONT dungeons.
+This folder provides "guidance" for those who dare brave the ONT dungeons and perform direct methylation calling from ONT reads.
 Here be dragons.
 Guidance likely to be out-of-date really quickly due to the speed of ONT updating their bioinformatics tools, but well at least we've done our part in easing replicability of science.

 # Setting up `megalodon` on a `slurm` cluster #